What are leeches and their use in medicine?

 Nowadays, leeches for medical use are bred in laboratories under sterile conditions in order to reduce secondary infections in patients.
 There are 2 species of therapeutic leeches, Hirudo medicinalis (European medical leech) and Hirudo michaelseni.

 - Anticoagulant enzymes – leeches secrete an anticoagulant called hirudin that stops the blood from clotting.
-This action can last up to 6 hours after the leech is detached from the patient, and effectively drains away blood that could otherwise accumulate and cause tissue death.
+This action can last up to 6 hours after the leech is detached from the patient, and effectively drains away the blood that could otherwise accumulate and cause tissue death.

 - Local anaesthetic – this numbs the area so much so that the patient feels hardly any pain, other than the initial bite.
 Often, people bitten by leeches in nature are unaware of it until afterwards when they notice a Y-shaped incision and a trickle of blood that is hard to stop.